-Let's look at how you might go about inserting the current date.
-Click on Edit Snippet... in the TypeIt4Me menu to bring up the main app window and click on the + ("add") button underneath the list of snippets.
-A fresh abb / snippet entry appears at the bottom of the list, with abb ready to be typed over by a name of your choosing that you will assign to this new abbreviation.
+Let's look at how you might go about creating a snippet that expands to the current date.
+First, bring up the main app window and click on the + ("add") button underneath the list of snippets.
+A fresh abb / snippet entry will appear at the bottom of the list and the focus will move to the Abbreviation field.
+The abb placeholder text can now be typed over and replaced with a memorable text shortcut.
+How about dtl or something similar for now?
+You can come back and change this later if you like.

-Type a name for the new abbreviation.
+Type in the new abbreviation.
 For this example, dtl will stand for date in long format.
-We're going to make that expand to the current date, e.g. Friday, November 20, 2015.
+We're going to make that expand to the current date, e.g. Saturday, October 14, 2017.